6 Commercial Real Estate Investing Trends for 2021

-2019 is shaping up to be a very interesting year for the multifamily housing market.
-Rental demand, demographic trends, construction costs, tax incentives and interest rates will continue to drive investment and multifamily financing.
+2021 is shaping up to be a very interesting year for the multifamily housing market.
+So many factors are influencing investment and financing – rental demand, demographic trends, construction costs, tax incentives, green building and interest rates.

 1. Strong Multifamily Rental Demand

 The main drivers will be demand from both younger and older adults.
-Many factors add to the forecasted rental demand – the cost of living coupled with student loan debt leaves many unable to make a down payment, young adults are marrying later, and empty nesters are looking for more flexible downsizing options.
+Many factors add to the forecasted rental demand – the cost of living coupled with student loan debt leaves many unable to make a down payment, young adults are marrying later and delaying having children, and empty nesters are looking for more flexible downsizing options.

 2. Strength in Selected Sectors